The Future Sound Of Pop Music

 The following keynote speakers have been invited:

 This symposium is part of the HKB research project “Cult sounds” of Immanuel Brockhaus and Thomas Burkhalter (Norient), which is supported by the Swiss National Science Foundation.
 For more information, see www.hkb.bfh.ch or www.cult-sounds.com.

-We are herewith issuing a call for abstracts in the following subject fields:
+Further papers have been chosen from call for abstracts in the following subject fields: